Techniques

 In our Basics series, we tackle the simple kitchen tasks; no job is so small that it doesn’t deserve to be done perfectly.

 It's no secret that fresh, homemade whipped cream tastes a lot better than anything you'll get out of a can.
-You can whip it with a stand mixer, an electric mixer, or even in a jar, but if you only need a small quantity, sometimes it's easier to just whisk it by hand.
-You'll have more control—and stronger forearms—if you do it the old-fashioned way.
+You can whip it with a stand mixer, an electric mixer, or even in a jar, but if you only need a small quantity, sometimes it's easier to simply whisk by hand.
+You'll have more control—and stronger forearms—if you do this one the old-fashioned way.

-Grab a cold bowl, and chill your heavy cream before beginning; cold cream whips better.
-Once chilled, use a whisk to beat the cream back and forth until soft peaks begin to form.
-Be patient with the process, and you’ll have soft, whipped cream in no time.
-When your whip cream reaches soft peaks, you can sweeten it by folding in sugar to taste; be sure to do this before you reach stiff peaks, however, or you run the risk of over-whipping it as you fold in the sugar.
-If you do take it too far, just add a little liquid cream and fold it in gently until it’s the right consistency again.
-Dollop it on pies, ice cream sundaes, or fresh summer berries.
+Chill your heavy cream and your bowl well before beginning; cold cream is essential for a voluminous whip.
+Then, use a large balloon whisk to beat the cream vigorously back and forth until soft peaks begin to form.
+Be patient with the process, and you’ll have soft and fluffy whipped cream in a matter of minutes.
+When your whip cream reaches soft peaks, you can sweeten it by folding in superfine or confectioners' sugar, and season with a few drops of vanilla extract to taste; be sure to do this before you reach stiff peaks, however, or you run the risk of over-whipping it as you fold in the sugar.

 Continue to Next Story